Double standard: Causes and explanations

-Double standards are believed to develop in people's minds for a multitude of possible reasons, including: finding an excuse for oneself, emotions clouding judgement, twisting facts to support beliefs (such as confirmation biases, cognitive biases, attraction biases, prejudices or the desire to be right).
+Double standards are believed to develop in people's minds for a multitude of possible reasons, including: finding an excuse for oneself, emotions clouding judgement, twisting facts to support beliefs (such as confirmation biases, cognitive biases, attraction biases, prejudices, or the desire to be right).
 Human beings have a tendency to evaluate people's actions based on who did them.

 In a study conducted in 2000, Dr. Martha Foschi observed the application of double standards in group competency tests.
-She concluded that status characteristics, such as gender, ethnicity and socioeconomic class, can provide a basis for the formation of double standards in which stricter standards are applied to people who are perceived to be of lower status.
+She concluded that status characteristics, such as gender, ethnicity, and socioeconomic class, can provide a basis for the formation of double standards in which stricter standards are applied to people who are perceived to be of lower status.
 Dr. Foschi also noted the ways in which double standards can form based on other socially valued attributes such as beauty, morality, and mental health.

 Dr. Tristan Botelho and Dr. Mabel Abraham, Assistant Professors at the Yale School of Management and Columbia Business School, studied the effect that gender has on the way people rank others in financial markets.
 Their research showed that average-quality men were given the benefit of the doubt more than average-quality women, who were more often "penalized" in people's judgments.
 Botelho and Abraham also showed that women and men are similarly risk-loving, contrary to popular belief.
 Altogether, their research showed that double standards (at least in financial markets) do exist around gender.
 They encourage the adoption of controls to eliminate gender bias in application, hiring, and evaluation processes within organizations.
 Examples of such controls include using only initials on applications so that applicants' genders are not apparent, or auditioning musicians from behind a screen so that their skills, and not their gender, influence their acceptance or rejection into orchestras.
 Practices like these are, according to Botelho and Abraham, already being implemented in a number of organizations.

 Common areas

 Gender

-It has long been debated how someone's gender role affects others' moral, social, political and legal responses.
+It has long been debated how someone's gender role affects others' moral, social, political, and legal responses.
 Some believe that differences in the way men and women are perceived and treated is a function of social norms, thus indicating a double standard.
 For example, one claim is that a double standard exists in society's judgment of women's and men's sexual conduct.
 Research has found that casual sexual activity is regarded as more acceptable for men than for women.
-According to William G Axinn, double standards between men and women can potentially exist with regards to: dating, cohabitation, virginity, marriage/remarriage, sexual abuse/assault/harassment, domestic violence and singleness.
+According to William G Axinn, double standards between men and women can potentially exist with regard to: dating, cohabitation, virginity, marriage/remarriage, sexual abuse/assault/harassment, domestic violence, and singleness.

-Kennair et al. (2023) found no signs on a sexual double standard in long or short-term mating contexts, nor in choosing a friend.
-They did find however that women's self-stimulation was judged positively, and men's self-stimulation was judged negatively.
+Kennair et al. (2023) found no signs of a sexual double standard in long- or short-term mating contexts, nor in choosing a friend.
+They did find that women's self-stimulation was judged positively, and men's self-stimulation was judged negatively.
 A 2017 study of American college students also found no evidence of a gendered double standard around promiscuity.